List of Los Angeles Angels broadcasters: Broadcasters

 As with any sports team, the Angels have employed a number of radio and television broadcasters over the years.
-Among the many notable voices to call games for the team have been nationally recognized sportscasters Dick Enberg and Joe Garagiola, late Seattle Mariners announcer Dave Niehaus, late Hall of Fame pitcher Don Drysdale, Hall of Fame outfielder Reggie Jackson, former Detroit Tigers TV voice Mario Impemba, former Arizona Diamondbacks TV announcer Daron Sutton (son of Hall of Famer Don Sutton), Hall of Fame manager Sparky Anderson and current MLB Network announcer Matt Vasgersian.
-Enberg is the broadcaster most associated with the Angels, famous for his pet phrases "Oh, my!" and "And the halo shines tonight!".
-He used both of these phrases during the World Series' victory celebration of the Angels in 2002 while addressing the crowd.
+Among the many notable voices to call games for the team have been nationally recognized sportscasters Dick Enberg and Joe Garagiola, future Seattle Mariners announcer Dave Niehaus, late Hall of Fame pitcher Don Drysdale, Hall of Fame outfielder Reggie Jackson, longtime Detroit Tigers radio announcer Ernie Harwell and later Tigers TV voice Mario Impemba, former Arizona Diamondbacks TV announcer Daron Sutton (son of Hall of Famer Don Sutton), former New York Mets radio announcer Wayne Randazzo, Hall of Fame manager Sparky Anderson, and current MLB Network announcer Matt Vasgersian.
+Enberg is the play-by-play announcer most associated with the Angels, famous for his pet phrases "Oh, my!" and "And the halo shines tonight!".

-Other Angels announcers have included Joe Buttitta, Ron Fairly, Bob Starr, Paul Olden, Larry Kahn and Al Conin.
-Starr and Olden, along with Enberg and Steve Physioc, were also Los Angeles Rams football announcers concurrent with their Angels duties; in fact, Physioc was the last radio play-by-play man of the Rams in their final season in Southern California (1994).
+Other Angels announcers have included Al Wisk, Joe Buttitta, Ron Fairly, Bob Starr, Paul Olden, Larry Kahn and Al Conin.
+Wisk, Starr and Olden, along with Enberg, Drysdale and Steve Physioc, were also Los Angeles Rams football announcers concurrent with their Angels duties; in fact, Physioc was the last radio play-by-play man of the Rams in their final season in Southern California (1994).
 Al Conin broadcast during the 1986 ALCS pennant race against the Red Sox.
 His broadcasting style was very similar to that of Dodgers' Hall of Famer Vin Scully.
 Longtime San Diego Padres and New York Yankees legend Jerry Coleman had a brief stint with the Angels in the early 1970s before joining the Padres.

 A shake-up in the Angels’ broadcast team for the 2010 season was announced in November 2009.
 Rory Markas and Mark Gubicza were designated to take over the TV broadcasts in 2010, with Terry Smith and José Mota on radio.
 The contracts of Steve Physioc and former Major League player Rex Hudler were not renewed after 14 and 11 years' service, respectively, to long suffering viewers relief..